YarinBou/ML-Python/README.md

 # Clustering

-k-means as an image compression algorithm.
+1. Implement k-means as an image compression algorithm.